-Passionate and Knowledgeable Book Development for all Body-Mind-Spirit titles
+Passionate and Knowledgeable Book Development for all Mind-Body-Spirit titles

-Are you looking for an editor who will bring the comprehensive view of writer, editor, and publisher to your work; you've found one.
-More importantly, is your book, manuscript, or article about any subject related to the body-mind-spirit genre; then you've found someone will be a champion and dedicated editor for your work.
+Are you looking for an editor who will bring the comprehensive view of writer, editor, and publisher to your work?
+You've found one!
+More importantly, if your book, manuscript, or article is about any subject related to the mind-body-spirit genre; then you've found someone who will be a champion and dedicated editor for your work.
 I have a passion and well-developed ear for this subject area and have been a spiritual explorer and practitioner for many years.
 I offer this service to help anchor spiritual truth and transformative practices on our planet.
-How I can be of help?
+How I can be of aid?

 Words, Spirit, and Writing

 Have you ever stopped and asked yourself why certain books have an almost timeless quality about them?
 Think of the poetry of Hafiz, Rainer Maria Rilke, Lao Tzu, works by Anne Morrow Lindbergh, Paulo Coelho, Thomas Merton, Ken Carey, Kahlil Gibran, Abraham Joshua Heschel, Elie Wiesel, Howard Thurman.
 There are many others.
 Most of these authors are keenly aware they are using words as artifacts of the sacred.
 They manage to uncover a symmetry between the artifact and the ineffable that is spirit.
 This is an important clue to the art of writing and an important undercurrent to my editing approach.
 As an editor, using your voice, I will do my best to help you approximate a work that will nourish others long after our time here is done.
 If you are interested in further exploring this approach to writing and reading, please see my book Leaping Without Words: Cultivating and Exploring the Sacred through Writing and Reading.
 I look forward to partnering with you to create a unique artifact of the timeless sacred.
 Yours in service.

 Christopher Dube, DLitt et Phil, MA, MDiv